Skip to content

 Event 'opened'

-The 'opened' event is emitted when the breaker transitions into the OPENED state, either because open() is called or because failures reached the configured threshold.
+The 'opened' event is emitted when the breaker transitions into the OPENED state, either because open() is called or because the request counter reported blocked.

 ts